• Home

 It was reported:

-That there was a problem with one of the spotlights which may cost £750 to repair, in the absence of
+That there was a problem with one of the spotlights which may cost £750 to repair, in the absence of an alternative action this was approved.

 The possibility of swift nesting boxes is in hand.